firecow/swarm-app/README.md

 ```

 ## Confused looking at the yaml?
-`cow_swarm.yml` is very explicit, no more optionals, no more short syntax.
+`cowswarm.yml` is very explicit, no more optionals, no more short syntax.

-cow_swarm config isn't docker-compose or docker stack, but it does borrow the good parts.
+cowswarm config isn't docker-compose or docker stack, but it does borrow the good parts.

 ## Getting deployment errors tools could have found?
-`cow_swarm validate` will exit with erros on every configuration mistake.
+`cowswarm validate` will exit with erros on every configuration mistake.